OneDevelopmentPL/tiri-text/README.md

 # Tiri Text
 Tiri is a Mac-like Voice Assistant that supports basic Q&amp;A System.
 This is a text version of Tiri.

+# Logo
+Sorry, but due to copyrigt issues i can't put a real 5iri Logo

 # Requirements
 ```PyQt6```, ```PyQt6-WebEngine```